-CMSMs and DSSABs are receiving Transformation funding to support program viability and facilitate child care transformation within their communities.
-CMSMs and DSSABs are encouraged to work collaboratively with school boards and child care operators to align the use of transformation funding with investments under the Schools-First Child Care Capital Retrofit policy and Capital Retrofit funding wherever possible.
+Transformation funding supports program viability and facilitates child care transformation.
+CMSMs and DSSABs are encouraged to work collaboratively with school boards and licensees to align the use of transformation funding with investments under the Schools-First Child Care Capital Retrofit policy, provincial investment for construction of new child care spaces in schools and Capital Retrofit funding wherever possible.

-Transformation is intended to cover one-time costs for non-profit child care operators, including licensed child care centres and PHDC agencies that are involved in business transformation activities and/or require business transformation supports.
+Transformation is intended to cover one-time costs for non-profit licensees, including licensed child care centres and home child care agencies that are involved in business transformation activities and/or require business transformation supports.